- MEET STAHL VISION

 Advances here at Stahl Vision and Eye Laser and Surgery Center allow us to help you regain your near vision like when you were younger!

-The Symfony Lens is an extended depth of focus lens, the newest and first of its class.
+These are extended depth of focus lenses, the newest and first of its class.
 The Symfony has good distance vision, very good intermediate vision, and fair near vision.
+While the Synergy now also improves the near vision even more.

 The Symfony lens was the first multifocal implant approved by the FDA to correct for astigmatism.
-It is similar to Eyhance Lens (Eyehance lens) and Vivity Lens.
-It has been our experience that patients who choose the Symfony lens experience less night glare, halos and starbursts and better over all night vision than prior generation bifocal and trifocal implant lens options.
+It is similar to Eyhance Lens and Vivity Lens.
+It has been our experience that patients who choose the Symfony or Synergy lenses experience less night glare, halos and starbursts and better over all night vision than prior generation bifocal and trifocal implant lens options.

 Strengths: good distance, good intermediate and fair near, less night vision disturbance than with prior generation lenses.